Home > Become a Notary > How to Become a Louisiana Notary

 4. Be able to read, write, speak, and be sufficiently knowledgeable of the English language.

-5. Not be under interdiction or incapable of serving as a notary because of mental infirmity.
+5. Not be under an order of interdiction or incapable of serving as a notary because of mental infirmity.

 6. Hold a high school diploma, a diploma for completion of a home study program approved by the State Board of Elementary and Secondary Education, or a high school equivalency diploma issued after successfully completing the test approved by the Board of Supervisors of Community and Technical Colleges.